pri5m/Learning-log/databases/session_4.md

 The middle table is called a linking table and is used to resolve the many to many problem.
 The table often consists of two columns and ID from the two tables being linked.

 ### Recursive relationship

+If the same entity participates in a relationship twice, then role names as used to distinguish between the meaning of each participant.

+## Identifying vs Non-Identifying Relationship

+Solid line:

+**Identifying relationship** - where a child entity's identity/existence relies solely on a parent entity.
+There is no child entity without a parent entity.

+For example, if you delete a student record, you most likely would like to delete all newsletter subscriptions of that student as well, because newsletter subscription without a student are pointless.

+Dashed line:

+**Non-identifying relationship** - the child entity may exist on its own without a parent entity.

+(e.g. books and authors, modules and lecturers)